Saturday 3rd November

 They finally made it to the water and were tentative at first but as soon as they realised what lay ahead, they were off.
 The crowd cheered and clapped as the seals swam about, ducking their heads under the water.

 They were watched until they disappeared and could be seen no more.
-The volunteers from the Irish Seal Sanctuary, who had worked with Cara & Louise watched with poignant looks on their faces; they were sad to see them go but were happy that they had survived so far and were being given their freedom.
+The volunteers from Our Organization, who had worked with Cara & Louise watched with poignant looks on their faces; they were sad to see them go but were happy that they had survived so far and were being given their freedom.